Up210188/Up210188_cpp/U2 Control structures and cycles/Readme.md

 5.- Finally, print the percentage and benefit.

 ### Tests:
-Case A:
+Case A:The worker's rating is 0.

 <img alt="2.1" height="40" src="../imagenes/2.1.png"/>

-Case B:
+Case B:The worker rating is 0.4.

 <img alt="2.2" height="40" src="../imagenes/2.2.png"/>

-Case C:
+Case C:The worker's rating is greater than 0.6.

 <img alt="2.3" height="40" src="../imagenes/2.3.png"/>

-Case D:
+Case D:The worker's rating is greater than 1.

 <img alt="2.4" height="40" src="../imagenes/2.4.png"/>